 “Patients, family members, and staff tell us that patients experience elevations in mood and feel better supported after the visits,” Hosey told Healthline.

 They plan on expanding the research to better measure the patients’ biological responses.
 Past research, while often in small studies, showed animals can be beneficial to healing.

-A small 2015 study found that children who had canine therapy after surgery appeared to have better outcomes and less pain.
+A found that children who had canine therapy after surgery appeared to have better outcomes and less pain.
 Other studies have also found that canine therapy helps reduce pain symptoms.

 Hosey and her co-authors said that these new kinds of nonpharmacologic therapies will be especially important in the future.
 As adults are now living longer, many older adults are being hospitalized in the ICU and receive medications that can induce delirium or other side effects that are particularly harmful to the elderly.